 Dr. Frederick B. Glaser Award

-The Glaser Award recognizes the ongoing commitment and persistence of effort over a career in the substance use disorder field.Glaser Award Recipents
+The Glaser Award is given biennially and recognizes the ongoing commitment and persistence of effort over a career in the substance use disorder field.Glaser Award Recipents

 A pioneer of Addiction Medicine in North Carolina